Choosing between Adobe Experience Platform and Salesforce often comes down to these five questions:

 The Agentforce AI platform has reached $800M ARR, deploying autonomous agents across sales, service, and marketing.
 That breadth comes with pricing complexity, steep implementation costs for multi-cloud deployments, and a learning curve that demands dedicated administrators.

 Both platforms excel at organizing and activating customer data.
-But neither generates the B2B intelligence that tells your teams which accounts to pursue, when they're ready to buy, and what to say when they reach out.
+But neither generates the B2B intelligence that tells your teams which accounts to pursue, when they are ready to buy, and what to say when they reach out.

-ZoomInfo is a B2B intelligence platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.

 Its GTM Context Graph processes 1.5B+ data points daily and unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context gives AI the fuel to show not just what happened, but why, and which actions to take next.

-Your team accesses this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+Your team accesses this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+ZoomInfo was named a Leader in the Forrester Wave for Intent Data Providers (Q1 2025) and a Leader in the Gartner Magic Quadrant for ABM Platforms.
 ZoomInfo doesn't replace AEP or Salesforce.
 It makes whichever platform you choose more effective.

 If adding a B2B intelligence layer to your enterprise stack sounds right, see how ZoomInfo works with your platform.